RealismusModding/realismusmodding.github.io/mods/seasons19/manual/gameplay/index.md

 The new sky and the removal of the skybox system asked for a complete rewrite of the weather system with more details, variety and immersion.

 The new cloud system has been integrated with new weather generation that allows more events every day.
-Rain in the morning, cloudy in the afternoon and thunder at night: it is now all possible.
+Rain in the morning, cloudy in the afternoon and thunder at night: these are all possible.

-Wind speed and direction is now modelled.
+Wind speed and direction is modelled.
 The wind speed is a key attribute to how quickly grass dries.
 The income from wind turbines are also dependent on wind speed and with very strong winds they will shut down.
 Visually turbines will also follow the wind direction.

 ### Detailed forecast and uncertainty

-The weather forecast is now much more detailed.
+The weather forecast is much more detailed.
 Not only does it feature minimum temperature, average temperature and maximum temperature, but also wind speed and probability of precipitation.
 Expected precipitation is also shown.
 As drying of hay requires good weather, the suitability of the weather for drying grass is indicated in the forecast (more information on this feature in the below section on grass).
 On top of that, the next 24 hours are detailed in 3-hour blocks for even more frequent information.

 However, the forecast is not completely certain: the further away the prediction the more uncertain it is.
 A predicted rain in 5 days time might not actually happen.